The pros and cons of corporate purchasing cards (P-Cards)

 These cards also streamline the purchasing process.
 They enable cardholders to avoid the lengthy PO process for smaller purchases, which reduces purchasing cycle times.
 Employees are able to get what they need when they need it.

 Purchasing card use saves companies time and money on admin.
-A report published by Visa and Citi uncovered a in admin costs when companies switched from a paper invoice system to a digital p-card system.
+A report published by Visa and Citi uncovered a 77% savings in admin costs when companies switched from a paper invoice system to a digital p-card system.

 While they don’t afford cardholders the repayment luxuries of credit cards, p-cards provide longer payment terms than debit cards, which can help cash-flow reliant companies control their expense management.